CoFuture/NeuVOI/README.md

 ---

-Thanks to the guidance of Sheng-Dian Jiang and Han-Chuan Peng
+Thanks to the guidance of Yufeng Liu and Hanchuan Peng

 ## License